 The Saint Louis University Infectious Disease Fellowship Program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-The overall goal of the program is to prepare our trainees for careers as infectious diseases subspecialists certified by the American Board of Internal Medicine.
+The program aims to prepare our trainees for careers as infectious diseases subspecialists certified by the American Board of Internal Medicine.

 Infectious Diseases Training

 We are noteworthy for providing our trainees with a well-balanced clinical and research experience.
-The amount of knowledge and experienced gained from our nationally and internationally recognized faculty benefits our fellows and supplies them with the ability to handle various cases and challenges.
-There are opportunities to participate in clinical trials, research, antimicrobial stewardship, infection prevention.
-Our graduates are equipped with the expertise, skills, professional assurance, and versatility to provide expert subspecialty care.
+The knowledge and experience gained from our nationally and internationally recognized faculty benefit our fellows and supply them with the ability to handle various cases and challenges.
+There are opportunities to participate in clinical trials, research, antimicrobial stewardship, and infection prevention.
+Our graduates have the expertise, skills, professional assurance and versatility to provide expert subspecialty care.

-Medical students and house staff from residency programs in internal medicine and pediatrics regularly rotate through our clinics.
+Medical students and house staff from internal medicine and pediatrics residency programs regularly rotate through our clinics.
 This affords our fellows with excellent teaching opportunities that also include participation in a variety of conferences.

-Appointment to postgraduate training programs of the Saint Louis University School of Medicine is a full-time professional education commitment on the part of the trainee.
+Appointment to postgraduate training programs of the SLU School of Medicine is a full-time professional education commitment for the trainee.

 This commitment extends to the full 52-week term of each trainee’s appointment period.
-Accordingly, the trainee is not to engage in any remunerative professional work, (i.e. moonlighting) or to accept fees for services rendered to patients in the course of the training program.
+Accordingly, the trainee is not to engage in any remunerative professional work (i.e. moonlighting) or to accept fees for services rendered to patients during the training program.